 Holi Colour Dance Festival, Swiss Cottage

 The Magic of India are hosting a Holi Colour Dance Festival with professional dancers, drummers and a DJ-led Bollywood dance-along.
 There will be a number of street food stalls to fuel you through, and the ticket price includes a packet of paint powder to get you started; you can buy more at the event.
-Adult ticket prices range from £25.50 per adult to VIP queue-busting tickets at £250.00 for four people.
+Adult ticket prices range from £25.50 per adult to group tickets at £192.00 for eight people.

 Besharam Rang Holi Party, Chalk Farm